Web Certificate

 "Website must be accessible over http on port 80"

 The web service isn't listening on port 80.
-Go back to Step 1 and make sure you updated the config file and restarted the service.
+Go back to Step 1 of HTTP Validation and make sure you updated the config file and restarted the service.
+This only applies to the HTTP Validation method.

 | Possible Cause | How to Fix |